-In addition, we also continue to actively pursue acquisition opportunities for other companies, technologies and products within and outside the consumer products industry.
+In addition, we continue to actively pursue acquisition opportunities for other companies, technologies, and products within and outside the consumer products industry.

 We use a December 31 year-end for financial reporting purposes.
-References herein to "Fiscal 2019" shall mean the fiscal year ended December 31, 2019 and references to other "Fiscal" years shall mean the year, which ended on December 31 of the year indicated.
-The term "we", "us" or the "Company" as used herein also refer, where appropriate, to the Company, together with its subsidiaries and consolidated variable interest entities unless the context otherwise requires.
+References herein to "Fiscal 2019" shall mean the fiscal year ended December 31, 2019 and references to other "Fiscal" years shall mean the year that ended on December 31 of the year indicated.
+The term "we", "us" or the "Company" as used herein also refer, where appropriate, to the Company, together with its subsidiaries unless the context otherwise requires.